input-output-hk/essential-cardano-content/content/article/performance-tuning-in-haskell-optimizing-the-Plutus-evaluator.md

 ## Ensuring inlining with Church encoding

-We need to ensure that GHC retains `go` and `indexTree` as local definitions so when `safeIndexOne` is inlined, both appear in the generated Core at the call site, allowing GHC to optimize them.
+We need to ensure that GHC retains `go` and `indexTree` as local definitions.
+When `safeIndexOne` is inlined, both appear in the generated Core at the call site, allowing GHC to optimize them.
 This could likely be achieved using something from `GHC.Magic`, but the simplest approach is to make `safeIndexOne` accept a term-level argument and use it within `go` and `indexTree`.
 To do this, we introduce a term-level argument by Church-encoding `Maybe`:

 ```haskell
 safeIndexOne :: forall a b. b -> (a -> b) -> RAList a -> Word64 -> b